aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ## Optional: Install SFXC

-This step is only nessecary when this tutorial is followed on your hardware, SFXC is already installed on the workshop cluster.
+This step is only necessary when this tutorial is followed on your hardware, SFXC is already installed on the workshop cluster.

 The current prerequisites for SFXC on a recent Debian based system (like Ubuntu) is